rasm1/Reeltalk-api/README.md

 ## Structure

-The database schema was crafted during the planning phase of the project. [draw.io NOG TE IMPLEMENTEREN](https://dbdiagram.io/home).
+The database schema was crafted during the planning phase of the project.

 ## Database<br>
 I used a PostgreSQL provided by Code Institute as relational database.<br>